J3-PT-Java-Bootcamp/RENUA_Software-homework_1-Dungeon_RPG/README.md

 Welcome to our project we are RENUA a team consisting of five members:

-Joel
+- Joel
-Sergi Jacas Puig
+- Sergi
-Sara
+- Sara
-Ivan
+- Ivan
-Pau
+- Pau

 We are really glad that you are testing our game, we hope that you enjoy it.